bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-19-newsletter.md

   the mainchain.
 A user of the
   sidechain can use the state stored on the mainchain to prove how many sidechain bitcoins they control.
-By submitting a mainchain transaction with that proof, they can withdraw bitcoins from the sidechain even if the operators or miners of the sidechain try to prevent the withdrawal.
+By submitting a mainchain transaction with a validity proof, they can withdraw bitcoins they own from the sidechain even if the operators or miners of the sidechain try to prevent the withdrawal.